CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 {{</notice>}}

-### When using VirtualBox or VirtualBox with Vagrant, why is the bond I created down?
+### When using VirtualBox or VirtualBox with Vagrant, why is the bond I create down?

 With VirtualBox and VirtualBox with Vagrant, when you create a bond (aggregate multiple network interfaces (slaves) into a single logical bonded interface), you need to make sure that *promiscuous mode* is set to `on` for each interface:

-1. Make sure all adapters (except Adapter 1) under network settings in the VirtualBox Manager are set to **Promiscuous Mode: Allow All**.
+1. For VirtualBox, make sure all adapters (except Adapter 1) are set to **Promiscuous Mode: Allow All** under network settings in the VirtualBox Manager.
 See {{<link url="VirtualBox#create-network-connections" text="VirtualBox">}}.
-2. If you use Vagrant, make sure the `Vagrantfile` contains the promiscuous mode setting for all interfaces.
+2. For VirtualBox and Vagrant, make sure the `Vagrantfile` contains the promiscuous mode setting for all interfaces.
 See the example Vagrantfile in {{<link url="VirtualBox-and-Vagrant#create-vms-and-network-connections" text="VirtualBox and Vagrant">}}.
 3. On each switch, set promiscuous mode for all interfaces in the `/etc/network/interface` file.
 For example:

    ```